sysulic/DQN-FV/README.md

 Run `sh train.sh` to train our DQN-based model.
 All checkpoints of our DQN-based model can be found at [Google Drive](https://drive.google.com/drive/folders/1armZDd2fch8RFH09rfswAIwbdsx_c2QW?usp=sharing).

-If you train the model at first, it may spend a long time (about 1 day on our machine) for the sentence encoding module to process the sentences into corresponding semantic representations.
+If you train the model at first, it may spend a long time (about 1 day in our machine) for the sentence encoding module to process the sentences into corresponding semantic representations.
 Due to the large size, we do not upload the processed-ready data to the cloud.
 You can directly email `wanhai@mail.sysu.edu.cn` to obtain the data.

 Note: the following commands in `train.sh` are to set the version of our DQN-based model.
 Please choose one before training.
 ```